jdittrich/userNeedResearchBook/text/dataAnalysis.md

 1. Create table in a word processor with 2 columns and many rows.
 Each table cell will be a note.
 	1. In the table settings, switch off “Allow row to break across pages”, so that one note/table cell will not be split between pages.
-	2. In the table settings, choose a decent padding around each cell, like 0.5cm
+	2. In the table settings, choose a decent padding around each cell, like 0.5 cm
-	3. Choose a font size of about 12pt, large enough to read it\
+	3. Choose a font size of about 12 pt, large enough to read it\
 	![](images/createAnalogNotes.png)
-2. Copy/paste all your data (line by line) from the transcript into the cells
+2. Copy/paste all your data (line by line) from the transcript into the cells.
-3. Print it
+3. Print it.
-4. Cut out each table cell (=piece of data)
+4. Cut out each table cell (=piece of data).
-5. Optional: Cover the wall with the paper from paper rolls (thus you can remove the analysis, roll up the paper and archive it and you can remove it from the wall temporarily)
+5. Optional: Cover the wall with the paper from paper rolls.
+(Thus, you can remove the analysis, roll up the paper and archive it and you can remove it from the wall temporarily)

-**Creating groups by moving sticky notes**: During analysis you will stick your printed notes on the widths of paper using removable tape, crepe tape or spray glue—something sticky but non-permanent, so you can move the notes around in order to gradually improve the structure.
+**Creating groups by moving sticky notes**: During analysis, you will stick your printed notes on the widths of paper using removable tape, crepe tape or spray glue—something sticky but non-permanent, so you can move the notes around in order to gradually improve the structure.